mmeyer95/meredithmeyer.info/autonomous.md

 </table>
 </center>

-I also supplemented the data by flipped each image and negating each corresponding steering angle.
+I also supplemented the data by flipping each image and negating each corresponding steering angle.

 I based the structure of my CNN on the [NVIDIA model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) for a self-driving car: